-A good question to ask to pinpoint your physical needs is:
+A good question to pinpoint your physical needs is:

 - If my body could speak, what would it tell me it needs most right now?